PowerBroker2/DFPlayerMini_Fast/README.md

 # DFPlayer Mini Fast
 Fast and easy to understand Arduino library to use the DFPlayer Mini MP3 module from DFRobot.com.
 This is a huge improvement (both in terms of execution speed and simplicity) to the standard library provided by DFRobot.com.

+## Important Notes
+If you use the playFromMP3Folder() or playAdvertisement() functions, the files to be played must be organised in an extremely precise manner.
+The "MP3 Folder" must be in the root of the storage device (such as a MicroSD card) and it must be called "mp3".
+The folder name is probably not case-sensitive.
+Likewise, the "Advertisement" folder used for short interruptions to main audio playback must also be in the root of the storage device, and it must be called "advert".
+In addition, audio filenames must consist of a 4-digit number, padded by zeroes.
+Therefore, the first track would be "0001.mp3".
+If your files are titled with a less-than-4-digit name, such as "001.mp3" etc, the player will simply ignore the command.

 ## Library API:
 ```c++